The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 - Take a few steps away from the machine and assume a stance slightly wider than shoulder-width

-- Have a slight bend in the knee and hinge forward at the hips
+- Have a slight bend in the knee, then push your hips forward

-- The rope shold travel between your legs while keeping your back neutral
+- The rope should travel between your legs while keeping your back neutral

 - Once the back is parallel to the floor, squeeze your glutes to return to your start position